How can I get a copy of my tenancy agreement?

 As a Newlon resident if you want to move to another social housing home there are a few options to choose from.

 The best option to choose is a mutual exchange.
 This allows you to swap homes with another Newlon resident or a resident from another housing association or local authority.
 It is available to residents who have a secure, assured, or five year fixed term tenancy.
-First you need to find another tenant who wants to swap.
-You can find out more by looking at “How do I apply for a mutual exchange?”, in this section of the Knowledge Base.
+First you need to find another tenant who wants to swap..

 Other options for moving home

-Seaside & Country Homes is a scheme for tenants aged 60 or older.
-The scheme helps around 150 households to move from London each year to bungalows or flats in desirable seaside and countryside locations.
-Learn more about it and the full eligibility criteria at www.london.gov.uk/what-we-do/housing-and-land/renting/seaside-country-homes.
+Seaside & Country Homes is a scheme for tenants aged 60 or older which helps around 150 households to move from London each year to homes in desirable seaside and countryside locations.

 You can also try contacting your local council, as they may be able to oﬀer advice or assistance in finding you a suitable home.